MichaelSebero/CoolRune/README.md

 Gaming optimizations.

-Inbuilt tracker, ad blocking, security and privacy features.
+Inbuilt tracker,ad blocking, security and privacy features.

 The tkg-pds kernel.

 An easy to understand user manual.

-The s6 init system.

 Productivity features and tools.

 A custom version of LibreWolf that's more secure and lighter than Brave.